MinBZK/max-regel-book/src/design.md

 For example, when we can already see a customer is a member, and therefore will receive a discount, another rule checking the same discount based on a more privacy-sensitive age data can be omitted.

+Also, the data needed for performing the logic of a rule, should not have to be copied over to the rule engine.
+The rule engine would just connect to a part of an external database, making privacy (GDPR) compliance easier.

 Lean models and concise rules reduce maintenance and improve clarity.
 When an (intermediate) conclusion can already be made, there is no need to collect more (unnecessary) data.

 ### Extensibility